circleci/circleci-docs/src-api/README.md

    work, just run `gem install bundler` in a terminal.

 **NOTE:** The original Slate repository requires that you _fork_ the repo to build your docs.
-Instead, we've vendored the repo into _our_ docs.
+Instead, we have vendored the repo into _our_ docs.
 To develop _our_ API locally, execute the following:

 ```shell